Fuel-Efficient Cook Stoves

 To date, over 50,000 stoves have been constructed with the help of Vita and its local partners.
 They have directly impacted on the lives of more than 200,000 people, saving thousands of tonnes of CO2 emission.

-Scientific studies have shown that an improved stove will save about 5 tonnes of CO2 emissions over its life time by reducing the amount of timber burned.
+Scientific studies have shown that an improved stove will save about three tonnes of CO2 emissions every year by reducing the amount of timber burned.

 This saving is eligible to be sold on the Voluntary Carbon Market which in turn will provide more capital for more stoves, creating a chain reaction.
 Vita, together with local partners in Eritrea, is assisting the Eritrean Ministry of Energy to develop this programme.